mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 2: Example of app tasks out of the box.{.caption}

-To run any of those scripts append `npm run` and the name of the script, for example: `npm run build`, `npm run lint`, etc.
+To run any of those scripts prefix them with `npm run`.
+For example: `npm run build`, `npm run lint`, etc.
-Let's take a quick look at each of the tasks.
+Let's review the scripts above.

 * **dev**: This is a Vite-specific command which runs the Vite app we just build for local development
 * **build**: This is the "do it all" command.
-Running `npm run build` on a project should run every task and build every part of your app.
-CI/CD runners run this command to build your full app for production.
+Running `npm run build` on a project runs every task defined in the build job we will create later.
+CI/CD runners run this command to build your app for production.
 Run this command locally to build your app for the first time or after making configuration updates to your app.
-* **lint**: Very self explanatory.
-In this case, this command will lint your JavaScript code as long as your files extensions are `.js` or `.jsx`.
+* **lint**: Will lint your JavaScript code inside `.js` or `.jsx` files.
 * **preview**: This is also another Vite-specific command which runs your app in preview mode.
 * **storybook**: This is the command you run to launch and keep Storybook running while you code.
-* **build-storybok**: To build a static version of Storybook to package it and share it or to make it available on a server independently of your website.
+* **build-storybok**: To build a static version of Storybook to package it or share it, or to run it as a static version of your project.

 The scripts or commands above are pretty standard in most front-end projects and we will keep most of them, but will probably change or extend what they do.

-## Testing the commands
+## Testing the commands {id=testing}

-One thing that makes Vite different from other build tools is that it automatically names the compiled assets in such a way to help with caching issues.
-This may work well for you but in some cases, you may want to change this behavior as it will not work with Drupal since Drupal expects specific file names for your CSS and JavaScript.
-Let's take a look by running the build command.

 * In your command line, navigate to the **storybook** directory
 * Run the build command: